Welcome to the FAQ page for

 This doesn't mean you shouldn't do things that will improve your Latin!

 Q7: Many of the practices mentioned here involve speaking Latin.
 How do you respond to the following objections to speaking Latin?
 (All of these are objections JSB has heard.
 For a positive take on speaking Latin, see "The Persistent Perks of Speaking Latin" and the links from that article.)

 Objection 1: “We can’t speak Latin because we don’t know how the Romans talked."

 - We’re not trying to speak how the Romans did.
-We’re trying to let students hear Latin that, when internalized, will help them read Latin texts and, if students choose, will help them communicate with others who know Latin.
+We’re trying to let students hear Latin whose effect on their brains will help them read Latin texts and, if students choose, will help them communicate with others who know Latin.
 In other words, our speech (and writing) attempts to reflect the salient norms of extant classical prose, informed by both of our wide reading of texts and our participation in a long, continuous tradition of Latin writers and speakers whose writing and speech are based on those norms.

 Objection 2: “Teachers who speak Latin will model mistakes for their students."